dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 ### Region Propsal Network (RPN)

-RPN were introduce to replace slow selective search which proposes region proposals with fast neural networks.
+RPN were introduced to replace slow selective search which proposes region proposals with fast neural networks.
 Here is how RPN works:

 - <span class="saddlebrown">First, the picture goes through conv layers and feature maps are extracted</span>